 This is critical and ensures that the new hire has all the necessary access and information to understanding and contributing from day one.
 These include organizational charts, login details, key contact information, technical training for specific business systems.
 Companies offer training on the company, its vision and mission, its ethics and culture.
 Certain companies also provide insight into company specific nuances, technical or otherwise, acronyms and terminologies.

-Job Shadowing is a leadership program involving a new hire and a mentor where the new hire shadows his or her mentor to learn new aspects related to the job and organization such as certain behaviors or competencies.
-Organizations have been using this as an effective tool for learning:
+Job shadowing is a leadership program involving a new hire and a mentor where the new hire spends time with their mentor to learn essential aspects related to the job and organization such as needed behaviors, skill sets or competencies.
+Organizations have been using this as an effective tool for learning.

 Ensuring the new hire has all the right tools to get to work is important.
 Resources are often provided based on the work relationship, whether formal or informal and power structures.
 Having the necessary resources from day one helps new hires quickly form working relationships with teams and colleagues.